Two Kinds of Nonviolent Resistance

 "Many times when people talk about nonviolence, they think of a sort of passivity, a peacefulness.
 If you are talking about the Civil Rights Movement and our practice of nonviolence, you have to think of aggressive, confrontational activity, edgy activity; action designed to paralyze things as they are, nonviolent actions to force change."
 [Music in the Civil Rights Movement]

-Most people are unable (or unwilling) to love their enemies or practice philosophical nonvilence in all aspects of their life — Mahatma Gandhis and Martin Luther Kings are few and far between — which is why it's important to understand that you don't have to be a Gandhi or a King in order to use Nonviolent Resistance as a strategy and technique of social change and struggle.
+Most people are unable (or unwilling) to love their enemies or practice philosophical nonvilence in all aspects of their life.
+The Mahatma Gandhis and Martin Luther Kings of the world are few and far between.
+But you don't have to be a Gandhi or a King in order to use Nonviolent Resistance as a strategy and technique of social change and struggle.

 See also